martinbean/martinbean.dev/_posts/2013-10-20-why-private-github-issues-are-bad.md

 If ten people have broached the same issue, then that’s ten threads of conversation I’ve got to maintain.
 If I’m a developer with a full time job and I maintain an open source project in my spare time, this is now valuable time I’ve got to spend communicating rather than **fixing** the actual issue.

+There’s also another major flaw: what if someone just writes about the security issue in a public issue any way?
+Private issues just doesn’t solve the problem.

 What are your thoughts on private issues on GitHub (and other code hosting websites to maintain fairness)?
 Let me know if the comments below; I’d be interested to hear your views.